 We’re hiring!
-Learn about our current openings.
+Learn about our Brunswick Police Career Opportunities.

 The Brunswick Police Department is looking for some new members to join our team.
 Whether you are looking for a new career or a new place to continue your career, we’d like to talk to you.
 We currently have a hiring process for both new officers and officers presently certified by the Maine Criminal Justice Academy.

 A career in law enforcement requires sacrifices, but also offers tremendous rewards.
 You help people at times when no one else can and make a difference in their lives.
 You will play a role in stopping the abuse of a battered spouse, the sexual assault of a child, or taking a drunk driver off the road.
 Every shift is different and even the best fiction writer cannot dream up some of the situations in which you will be involved.